 For registration, please complete the registration form available on the conference website to indicate your interest in participating.
 You will be asked to upload your CV (no additional preparation is required) and rank the four workshops in order of preference (e.g. Workshop 4, 1, 2, 3).

-The workshop will explore the practice of alternative forms of academic writing designed to reach broader audiences and increase scholarly impact.
+We are pleased to announce that the Academy of Management Learning and Education (AMLE) has joined the Academy of Management Collections (AMC) for this collaborative workshop.
+This session explores the practice of alternative forms of academic writing designed to reach broader audiences and increase scholarly impact.
 Participants will explore new genres, learn practical techniques for developing a distinctive voice, and understand how these forms can enhance both public relevance and professional growth.
-This workshop aligns directly with the Academy of Management Collections’ new essay format, designed to capture timely, provocative ideas that advance management thinking in accessible and engaging ways.
-Leveraging a roundtable format, participants will:
+This workshop aligns directly with the new essay format from the Academy of Management Collections, which is designed to capture timely and provocative ideas that advance management thinking in accessible and engaging ways, and the Essays and Dialogues from the Academy of Management Learning and Education.